placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 The battery is mounted using rubber bands with zip ties, occupying the lower part of the 2S holder and pressing the 1S battery to the frame.

-Camera - [Caddx Ant Nano Lite](https://caddxfpv.com/products/caddxfpv-ant-lite-4-3-fpvcycle-edition). [the canopy](https://www.thingiverse.com/thing:6201941) is 3D printed. the motors are 1102 22000kv left from the Meteor75. the props are gemfan 45mm-3.
+Camera - [Caddx Ant Nano Lite](https://caddxfpv.com/products/caddxfpv-ant-lite-4-3-fpvcycle-edition). [the canopy](https://www.thingiverse.com/thing:6201941) is 3D printed. the motors are 1102 22000kv left from the Meteor75. the props are gemfan 45mm-3 (1.5mm shaft).
 20AVG battery lead with BT2.0. batteries: batches of 高能 100C 550mAh LiHV 1S A30 and 格氏 95C 550mAh 1S LiHV BT2.0.

 **Highlights of this build's configuration**: 1s, PAL analog, OSD profile change on a pot, VTX power change on a pot, turtle mode without arming, full weather protection, battry crash protection, RHCP antenna for VTX, whip-style antenna for RX, buzzer, 220uf 16v cap, tuned filters.